mabino/repitito/README.md

 - **Global Hotkey** – Use `F8` anywhere to toggle playback, even when the main window is not focused.
 - **Lowercase Preservation** – Recorded characters keep their original glyphs (including lowercase) through playback.
 - **Loop Playback** – Continuously repeat recorded sequences (enabled by default) with a single checkbox toggle.
+- **Inline Editing** – Double-click delay or key cells to edit them in place with validation for key names and recorded characters.
+- **Drag Reordering** – Use the handle column to drag rows and reorder the playback sequence on the fly.
 - **Playback Controls** – Configure randomization, minimum delay, speed multiplier, and variance jitter.
 - **Diagnostics & Tests** – Native SendInput wrappers include guarded fallbacks with extensive unit tests.